 A Divorce Timeline: How Long Will My Divorce Take?

-When people decide to divorce or go through a dissolution of marriage, they often don't know what to expect.
+If you are going through a divorce or a dissolution of marriage, you may not know what to expect.
 After all, divorce is a complicated legal process.
 It can be full of unpleasant surprises and frustrating delays.

 The following chronology gives a general idea of how an average divorce will proceed.
 However, your divorce may not follow the timeline below because of specific issues between you and your spouse or specific laws in your state.